Scholarships for Continuing Students

 What the Committee Looks For

-The Committee on Scholarships and Student Aid seeks students who have demonstrated excellence in at least one of the following areas:
+When evaluating applications, the Committee on Scholarships and Student Aid seeks students who have demonstrated excellence in at least one of the following areas:

-- Contributions to their community
+- Contributions to their community – Service activities, volunteer work, positive campus impact

 Required Application Materials